rob-moore/meanTodo/readme.md

 TBD

 ## Boilerplate
 This repository can also be used as a boilerplate to start new projects on.
+(May move to a separate repository).
+For now it can be accessed in the `boilerplate` branch.

 ## Installation
 In order to run this app on your local machine you'll need to do the following: